munificent/craftinginterpreters/book/the-lox-language.md

 ### Classes or prototypes?

 When it comes to objects, there are actually two approaches to them, [classes][] and [prototypes][].
-Classes are more common thanks to C++, Java, C#, and friends.
+Classes came first, and are more common thanks to C++, Java, C#, and friends.
 Prototypes were a virtually forgotten offshoot until JavaScript accidentally took over the world.

 [classes]: https://en.wikipedia.org/wiki/Class-based_programming